AdrianCGallo/starter-academic/content/project/Environmental_Impacts_of_Energy_Projects/index.md

 ## **The Lava Ridge Wind Project**
-In the summer of 2024 I reviewed, [according to Heatmap News](https://heatmap.news/risk-index), *the* most at risk energy project in the US.
+In the summer of 2024 I reviewed, [according to Heatmap News](https://heatmap.news/risk-index), the *most at risk energy project in the US*.
 It took me a few days to read through a 2,500 page Final Environmental Impact Statement, discuss the implications with my public lands, wildlife, and energy colleagues, and [summarize initial impressions](https://idahoconservation.org/blog/blm-releases-final-assessment-of-lava-ridge-wind-project/).